Audi Key Replacement – All The Information You Need about Audi Car Keys, Remotes, Fobs, Push to Start, Ignition Problems & More.

 Quick access: click to get an answer!

-- First, Make sure you don’t have a spare key.
+- First, make sure you don’t have a spare key.
 Many of us put one away as a backup for when we lose our key.
 Take a deep breath and try to remember where it is.
+Need some help?
+Here are some great ideas about how to find your lost Audi keys.

 - In addition, if you decided to call an automotive locksmith or dealer, remember to provide the exact year, make and model, e.g. “I lost the key to my 2015 Audi Q5/ 2010 Audi A3/ 2018 Audi A6” etc. This is important so the locksmith can check if he or she has the right key blank.